Gkcloud5/Better-future/Learning/Linux/Firewall/About Firewall - Linux.md

 ##### Network-Based firewall:

-* It is a combination of
+* It is a combination of software and hardware
+* It protects entire network.
+* mostly it is stand alone product.
+	* Cloud firewall
+*